ItsANoBrainer/EventOrganizer/README.md

 Here are some of the future features that I hope to add and work on for this application.

 ```
+- Multiple Presenters - Add support for checking multiple presenters instead of just the primary in the same timeslot so not to assign two sessions with the same people during the same timeslot.
-1. Auto Updating - Client will check for a newer update on startup, and every 10 minutes thereafter.
+- Auto Updating - Client will check for a newer update on startup, and every 10 minutes thereafter.
 If it finds one, it will prompt the user and auto-install the newest version if allowed.
+- Issue Dialogue Popup - A popup after clicking the create button that alerts you if there were any issues assigning presenters, and how many.
+Also mentioning to check the status log tab for more information.
+This popup will have a "download anyway" or "cancel" button.
+- Icon Update - Change the application icon to a white/brighter color instead of the dark gray so it can be seen on darker backgrounds.
+- Data Settings Tab Change - Turn the Data Settings tab into an Input Data tab used for verifying/viewing both input presenter data and input settings data
 ```

 ### Changelog